Program Director & Associate Professor of Speech-Language Pathology

-Carly is an ASHA certified speech-language pathologist in practice since 2010.
+Carly Bergey is an ASHA certified speech-language pathologist in practice since 2010.
 Her professional interests include voice care, chronic cough, PVFM/VCD, head and neck cancer, and swallowing disorders.
-As a writer and student of narrative medicine, Carly also explores the link between how our stories impact our voices.
+As a writer and student of narrative medicine, she also explores the link between how our stories impact our voices.
 Her work has been published in trade and literary magazines, blogs and in a forthcoming memoir.

 Jessica graduated from Bloomsburg University of Pennsylvania with her Master’s Degree in Speech-Language Pathology.
 She is a Certified Lactation Counselor (CLC) and has additional training and certification for feeding in the infant and pediatric populations.
 Jessica also enjoys working with children who have speech and language difficulties and delays, especially the birth-5 population.

 Mark attended East Stroudsburg University for both his undergraduate and graduate degree in Speech and Language Pathology.
 Mark currently practices at Physical Therapy at St. Luke’s North Outpatient Hospital where he treats individuals of all ages and diagnoses.
 Mark has extensive experience in various areas of speech, language, and hearing disorders including Apraxia, Auditory Processing, Augmentative Communication, Cognitive-Communication, Developmental Delays, Fluency, Pragmatics, and Voice.
 Mark has received various specialized trainings including: Language Acquisition through Motor Planning (LAMP), Interactive Metronome (IM), Prompts for Restructuring Oral and Muscular Phonetic Targets (PROMPT), Vital Stimulation Therapy, Myofascial Release trained for Neck, Voice, and Swallowing Disorders, Hanen Certified, and Dementia Capable Care Specialist Certified.